ShakirSofi/johnwlambert.github.io/_posts/2019-09-14-pytorch-tutorial.markdown

 This tutorial will serve as a crash course for those of you not familiar with PyTorch.
 It is written in the spirit of [this Python/Numpy tutorial](http://cs231n.github.io/python-numpy-tutorial/).

 We will be focusing on CPU functionality in PyTorch, not GPU functionality, in this tutorial.
+We'll be working with PyTorch 1.1.0, in these examples.

 ### Creating a tensor
 ```python